mcellteam/swift-ir/docs/user/alignem_swift/AlignEM_SWiFT_Quick_Example.rst

-Even if only a single scale is used (defaults to 1), the images must be copied (or linked) from their original location to the destination directory structure.
+Even if only a single scale is used (defaults to 1), the images must be copied (or linked) from their original location to the dest directory structure.
 This is accomplished with the "Gen Scales" button next to the "Link Stack" button.
 Click it one time to copy/link/generate the images needed for the project.